seapoe1809/Health_server/README.md

 basic requirements
 =======================================
 #linux os (Debian or Ubuntu distro preferred)
+#ollama and model mistral-nemo
 #GPU enabled computer (preferred for running local LLM)
 #python3
 #git
-#docker (if you wish to use dockerized apps in sky market)
+#docker (for optional docker apps)

 SAFE AND SECURE
 ===============
 We are trying to take all steps to keep it safe and secure.
 Please note this is still a beta version.
-All software runs in python Virtual Env and dockerized containers.
-To delete it, delete the Health_server folder and thats it!

-Please note that this is only the second version of the project, and I plan on adding more features and making improvements in the future.
-You can expect constant improvement in the future.
+The security will be as safe as your computer is.
+Keep your computer encrypted.
+Dont share password.
+Darnahi is Self Hosted -This means you have to run this on your own linux computer and all your data stays on your computer; your data does not leave your computer and security is limited by your own computer security

 **step 1: Git clone and install Health_server**
 ==============================================